 The sugar skull tradition dates back to the 18th century in Mexico.
 Sugar art itself was used by Italian missionaries in the 17th Century at Easter time where sugar lambs and angels were used to decorate side altars at the Catholic church.
 Mexico who had an abundance of sugar learnt this art of craft from friars and adapted them for their own religious celebrations.
-Sugar skull is basically a skull sculpted out of sugar which was to represent a departed soul.
-It co incided with the Day of the dead as families would write the name of the departed spirit on the forehead of the skull and place it on their altar in honour of their impending return during the Day of the dead.
-They are then decorated with a lot of colour (as a lot of colour is incorporated into this festival as it is a celebration not a day of mourning).
+A sugar skull is basically a skull sculpted out of sugar which was to represent a departed soul.
+It coincided with the Dia de los Muertos as families would write the name of the departed spirit on the forehead of the skull and place it on their altar in honour of their impending return during the Day of the dead.
+They are then decorated with a lot of colour as the festival itself represents a celebration not a day of mourning.

 Image Source: Getty Images

 It is a beautiful concept and a wonderfully beautiful tradition.
 To participate in a true Day of the dead festival I imagine would be quite a moving experience.
-My husband's family is of South American decent and while I have not participated in this particular festival, I have embraced and participated in some of their other traditions.
-They involve very simple elements mainly consisting of food and family.
+My husband's family is of South American descent and while I have not participated in this particular festival, I have embraced and participated in some of their other traditions.
+They involve very simple elements mainly consisting of food, family and music.
 Everything has a meaning and purpose so I can only imagine how powerful it would be to be a part of this celebration.
 The Day of the dead is a very spiritual thing and it is something to unite family members together.
-These elements are somewhat lost in the way a lot of people tend to celebrate it today.
+These elements are somewhat lost in the way a lot of people tend to celebrate them today.
 A lot of people particularly in countries where it was not traditionally celebrated probably don't really understand why they would paint their face like a sugar skull or what the significance of the festival really is.
-While we may not celebrate this day traditionally like other cultures, we can use it an opportunity to unite with our family to remember and celebrate the life of those that have passed.
-It is something that seems to be blending in with Halloween quite naturally as they are a fit, but it is important for us to remember and respect where this tradition comes from.
-So next time you pick up a sugar skull, see a dancing skeleton or look at painting your face with a 'day of the dead' theme, take a minute to remember what it all means.
+While we may not celebrate this day traditionally like other cultures, we can use it as an opportunity to unite with our family to remember and celebrate the life of those that have passed.
+It is something that seems to be blending in with Halloween quite naturally as they not only fall on the same day, but the theme of dressing up and a connection with the afterlife makes it a fit.
+It is important for us to remember and respect where this tradition comes from.
+So next time you pick up a sugar skull, see a dancing skeleton or look at painting your face with a Dia de los Muertos theme, take a minute to remember what it all means.